 Turn the counter stool over so the underside is accessible.
 Unscrew the screws or bolts holding the seat to the frame.
-Set the frame aside.

 Pull the staples out of the bottom of the stool seat to release the upholstery.
 Remove the fabric carefully.

 Snip through the seams holding together the old fabric cover and disassemble it.
 Use the pieces as a template to cut out the pieces for the new cover from the new upholstery fabric.

 Pin the pieces of the new cover together with the right sides of the fabric facing inward -- that is, the sides of the fabric that you want to show.
 Sew the new cover so that it is inside-out.